code4it-dev/c4it-hugo/content/architecture-note/008-rate-limiting-algorithms/index.md

 tags:
  - Software Architecture
 toc: true
-summary: "A summary"
+summary: "You should always put a limit to the number of incoming requests.
+Otherwise, you can have your systems exposed to malicious attackers.
+Let's see the four main algorithms to implement Rate Limit."
 images:
  - /architecture-notes/rate-limiting-algorithms/featuredImage.png
 ---

 When developing any API application, whether it is a monolith, a microservice, a distributed system, or whatever, you should add some sort of Rate Limiting.

-Rate Limiting is just a way to say to the caller, "Hey, stop, you're calling me too many times!".
+Rate Limiting is just a way to say to the caller, "*Hey, stop, you're calling me too many times!*".
 At first sight, it's easy.
 But...
 What do we mean by "too many times"?
 How can we track these "too many times"?

 In this article, we will learn what Rate Limiting is and what problems it solves; we will also focus on the four main algorithms to determine if the callers have reached the limit.